CAMeL-Lab/ced_word_alignment/README.md

 # Word Alignment

-The purpose of this code is to find alignments two parallel sentences on the word level.
+The purpose of this code is to find alignments between parallel sentences on the word level.

 ## Basic Approach
 For each sentence, a basic edit distance based alignment is performed.
 This basic alignment is then followed by a post-processing step that looks at the context of the edit distance operations and decides the best match between the tokens.